iamcoderUA/form-validation/README.md

 5. gulp build (# build for production with minification)

 Development
-* run 'gulp', which will start server with live reload.
+* gulp -  will start the server with live reload.
 Navigate to http://localhost:3000/

-Production (also for testing SSR/Pre-rendering locally)
+Production
-* run 'npm run start' - spins up a nodemon to serve an application.
+* npm run start - spins up a nodemon server to serve an application.
 Navigate to http://localhost:55800.